-These changes are based on the patch for apt (available in http://bugs.debian.org/cgi-bin/bugreport.c-gi?bug=203741) which provides this implementation.
+These changes are based on the patch for apt (available in http://bugs.debian.org/cgi-bin/bugreport.cgi? bug=203741) which provides this implementation.

-Secure apt works by checking the distribution through the Release file, as discussed in the section called "Per distribution release check".
-Typically, this process will be transparent to the administrator although you will need to intervene every year to add the new archive key when it is rotated, for more information on the steps an administrator needs to take a look at the section called "Safely adding a key".
+Secure apt works by checking the distribution through the Release file, as discussed in #Per distribution release check#.
+Typically, this process will be transparent to the administrator although you will need to intervene every year5 to add the new archive key when it is rotated, for more information on the steps an administrator needs to take a look at #Safely adding a key#.